-Sales Returns and Allowances.
-The Company maintains an allowance for sales returns and allowances as a result of defective or damaged products or when price reductions are given to customers.
-The allowance for sales returns and allowances is reviewed periodically and is adjusted on a specific identification basis.
-Increases to the allowance results in a reduction of revenue.
+Sales Returns and Allowance- The Company maintains a provision for sales returns and allowances as a result of defective or damaged products or when price reductions are given to customers.
+The provision for sales returns and allowances is reviewed periodically and is adjusted on a specific identification basis.
+Increases to the provision results in a reduction of revenue.

-Allowance for Uncollectible Accounts Receivable.
-The Company systematically evaluates the collectibility of accounts receivable and determines the appropriate reserve for doubtful accounts.
-In determining the amount of the reserve, the Company considers aging of account balances, historical credit losses, other customer-specific information, and any other relevant factors or considerations.
-Increases to the allowance for doubtful accounts result in a corresponding expense.
+Allowance for Uncollectible Accounts Receivable-The Company systematically evaluates the collectibility of accounts receivable and determines the appropriate reserve for doubtful accounts.
+In determining the amount of the reserve, the Company considers aging of account balances, historical credit losses, customer-specific information, and other relevant factors.
+Increases to the allowance for doubtful accounts results in a corresponding expense.
 Periodically, the Company reviews accounts receivable and adjusts the allowance based on current circumstances and charges off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.